 While the additions of Schulz, Hazard and Brandt are certainly moves for the future, the return of Hummels will be regarded by many as Dortmund’s greatest signal of intent.
 For them, the days of losing their best players to Bayern are gone.
 Re-signing their former captain is designed to sure up and provide experience to a relatively youthful defence.

-Thirty-year-old Hummels has exactly 300 Bundesliga appearances to his name, winning six league titles as well as the 2014 World Cup, and is the learned head Borussia’s relatively inexperienced defence needs.
-Last season’s first-choice centre-backs Manuel Akanji and Diallo are still only 23, while Zagadou and January signing Leonardo Balerdi are just 20.
+Thirty-year-old Hummels has exactly 300 Bundesliga appearances to his name, winning five league titles as well as the 2014 World Cup, and is the learned head Borussia’s relatively inexperienced defence needs.
+One of last season’s first-choice centre-backs, Manuel Akanji, is still only 23, while Zagadou and January signing Leonardo Balerdi are just 20.

 Hummels is expected to slot back straight into the heart of the defence he left three years ago, likely forming a partnership on the left of Akanji, just like he did alongside Niklas Süle at Bayern.
-Diallo and Zagadou are both left-sided centre-backs, which would therefore see Hummels move to the right if playing alongside either of them.
+Zagadou is a left-sided centre-back, which could therefore see Hummels move to the right if playing alongside him.

 Alcacer might push for more starts next season; Lukasz Piszczek vs. Hakimi is a welcome selection headache at right-back; and the transfer window is a long way from closed.
 This summer could yet throw up more questions, but for now, BVB have already answered their fair share impressively.